 VR-SFP Chapter 14: Work Experience

-.
+The following sections in the VR-SFP have been revised and will take effect 10-1-21.

 14.5 Work Experience Services Fee Schedule

 A provider cannot collect money from a VR customer or the customer's family for any service.
 If VR and another resource are paying for a service for a customer, the total payment must not exceed the fee specified in the Standards for Providers manual.